-"Stringers"
+Stringers

 Areas mapped as long-term forest cover using GIS will show large and small blocks of LTFC, as well as some narrow strips of land.
-These narrow strips are termed "stringers," and are predominantly riparian management zones.
-Stringers are areas less than 200 meters wide and therefore do not have interior forest.
-Stringers are considered part of LTFC; however, they may not be assigned credit for mitigation under the conservation alternatives.
+These narrow strips are termed "stringers."
+Stringers are defined as areas less than 200 meters wide (predominately riparian management zones) where adjacent uplands have not been designated as long-term forest cover.
+Stringers do not have interior forest.
+Stringers are considered part of LTFC; however, they are not assigned credit for mitigation under the conservation alternatives.